ska-telescope/ska-mid-cbf-fhs-vcc/docs/src/blocks/Frequency_Slice_Selection.md

 # Frequency Slice Selection

-The Freqency Slice Selection module is implemented as 2:1 muxes, that connects the VCC channelisers to the outputs.
+The Freqency Slice Selection module is implemented as 2:1 muxes, that connects the VCC channelizers to the outputs.

-It has 10 inputs from the B123_Channeliser and 15 inputs each from the two B45 Channelisers.
+It has 10 inputs from the B123_Channelizer and 15 inputs each from the two B45 Channelizers.
 These 40 inputs are selected to 26 outputs with some heavy restrictions.
-1. select from either the B123_Channeliser, OR the B45 Channelisers.
+1. select from either the B123_Channelizer, OR the B45 Channelizers.
-2. select the range of channels from the B45 Channelisers.
+2. select the range of channels from the B45 Channelizers.

 ## Data Path Interface
 The datapath transports streams of complex samples.
 Selecting which of two possible inputs goes to an output.